 \section{Abstract}

-The increasing reliance on complex algorithmic systems by online platforms has sparked a growing need for algorithm auditing, a research methodology evaluating these systems' functionality and societal impact.
-In this paper, we systematically review algorithm auditing studies and identify trends in their methodological approaches, the geographic distribution of authors, and the selection of platforms, languages, geographies, and group-based attributes in the focus of auditing research.
-We present evidence of a significant skew of research focus toward Western contexts, particularly the US, and a disproportionate reliance on English language data.
-Additionally, our analysis indicates a tendency in algorithm auditing studies to focus on a narrow set of group-based attributes, often operationalized in simplified ways, which might obscure more nuanced aspects of algorithmic bias and discrimination.
-By conducting this review, we aim to provide a clearer understanding of the current state of the algorithm auditing field and identify gaps that need to be addressed for a more inclusive and representative research landscape.
+The increasing reliance on complex algorithmic systems by online platforms has sparked a growing need for algorithm auditing, a methodology evaluating these systems' functionality and impact.
+In this paper, we systematically review 176 peer-reviewed online platform-focused algorithm auditing studies and identify trends in their methodological approaches, the geographic distribution of authors, and the selection of platforms, languages, geographies, and group-based attributes in the focus of the reviewed research.
+We find a significant skew of research focus towards few online platforms, Western contexts, particularly the US, and English language data.
+Additionally, our analysis indicates a tendency to focus on a narrow set of group-based attributes, often operationalized in simplified ways, which might obscure more nuanced aspects of algorithmic bias and discrimination.
+We provide a clearer understanding of the current state of the online platform-focused algorithm auditing and identify gaps to be addressed for a more inclusive and representative research landscape.

 \ccsdesc[300]{Human-centered computing~Collaborative and social computing} \ccsdesc[300]{Human-centered computing~Human computer interaction (HCI)} \ccsdesc[500]{General and reference~Surveys and overviews}